asagar60/Udacity-SCND-Programming-a-Real-Self-Driving-Car/writeup.md

 * dbw_node.py
 * tl_detector.py
 * tl_classifier.py
-* All the helper files and utils can be found under the 'src' directory
+* All the helper files and utils can be found under the 'src' directory upon which this project is built

 ## Implementation & Working of the nodes